kendofriendo/stereo_spirits/README.md

 	* `rails db:drop`
 	* `rails db:setup`

-* Access the site via localhost:3000
+* Access the site via localhost:3000, sign up, and start clicking on things.

-If you would like to use github to sign in, you'll need to first create your own application
+If you would like to use github to sign in, you'll need to first create your own oauth application

 App created with: